nhaliday/lloyd/roompicks/roompicks2.md

         first on-campus round of end-of-year
-        roompicks: after the seniors have finished picking and the number of rooms allotted to juniors has been determined (taking into account 2.e and 3.e.iii), the Secretary will iterate through the junior roster.
-Before each junior pick, the Secretary must consider how many health ads are not guaranteed a spot on campus (either having already picked one or being a UCC or a UCC's roommate), and consider how many rooms need to be set aside to get to two health ads (1 if either only 1 more health ad is required, or the next health ad pick is two health ads rooming together, and 2 otherwise), and move onto the first health ad pick if there are only that many rooms left for juniors.
+        roompicks: after the seniors have finished picking and the number of rooms allotted to juniors has been determined (taking into account 2.e and 3.d.iii), the Secretary will iterate through the junior roster.
+Before each junior pick, the Secretary must consider how many health ads are not yet guaranteed a spot on campus (either having already picked one or being a UCC or a UCC's roommate), and consider how many rooms need to be set aside to get to 2 health ads (1 if either only 1 more health ad is required, or the next health ad pick consists of 2 health ads rooming together, and 2 otherwise), and move onto the first health ad pick if there are only that many rooms left for juniors.

-          Situations where this is not sufficient to ensure 2 health ads are rooming on-campus (if there's only 1 junior health ad for example, but some senior health ads) are resolved at the secretary's discretion.
+          Situations where this is not sufficient to ensure 2 health ads are rooming on-campus (for example if there's only 1 junior health ad but at least 1 senior health ad) are resolved at the secretary's discretion.

 f.
 Screwed-over seniors receive elevated picks below BOC reps.